Peabody Energy Corporation (BTU) and the Battle of Fundamentals vs. Technicals

-Peabody Energy Corporation (NYSE:BTU) went up by 1.83% from its latest closing price compared to the recent 1-year high of $33.29.
-The company’s stock price has collected -0.75% of loss in the last five trading sessions.
+Peabody Energy Corporation (NYSE:BTU) went up by 1.41% from its latest closing price compared to the recent 1-year high of $33.29.
+The company’s stock price has collected 7.90% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/12/22 that Peabody Energy in Deal Talks With Australian Rival

 Is It Worth Investing in Peabody Energy Corporation (NYSE :BTU) Right Now?